jsosulska/tf-wavelength/README.md

 ## Requirements

 - You will need to request access to the Wavelength service through AWS.
 This process can take several days.
-- When adding Wavelength zones, be sure to use the following filter in your future Terraform for Availability zones
+- When adding Wavelength zones, be sure to use the following filter in your future Terraform for Availability zones.

+### Currently, only available in the [following regions](https://aws.amazon.com/wavelength/features/)

 ```hcl
 data "aws_availability_zones" "available" {